The Bell tolls: AT&T drops the hammer at WarnerMedia

 The ins and outs

-Moffett said that telecom companies like AT&T tend to be very different from content companies.
-Telecoms are a “stultifying and bureaucratic” business, Moffett said, while media companies can appear undisciplined and erratic.
+Moffett said that telecom companies, such as AT&T, tend to be very different from content companies.
+Telecoms are a “stultifying and bureaucratic” business, he said, while media companies can appear undisciplined and erratic.

 He suggested it is difficult for numbers-focused executives to put a value on the relationship-oriented nature of show business.
 The value of the people who “can call Brad Pitt’s agent may not show up on a piece of paper,” Moffett said, “but you’re in real trouble if you lose those kinds of people.”

-Documentary maker Alex Gibney, who directed HBO’s upcoming documentary on the fall of the blood-testing startup Theranos, expressed his concerns about the recent shifts.
+Documentary maker Alex Gibney, who directed HBO’s upcoming film on the fall of the blood-testing startup Theranos, expressed his concerns about the recent shifts.

 “It seems rash to push out the key executive responsible for so much great programming,” Gibney said, referring to Plepler.